Revelation Online: Development and release

 Revelation Online was developed by China-based developer NetEase, who partnered with Blizzard Entertainment on Chinese versions of games such as World of Warcraft, Hearthstone, Diablo III, Warcraft III and StarCraft II.
 Development started in 2005 and Revelation Online was released for its open beta stage in China in June 2015.

 On June 6, 2016, My.com announced it would publish the game in Europe and North America.
 Mail.Ru, the parent company of My.com, was confirmed as Revelation Onlines publisher in Russia.
 The game was released in a closed beta state in 2016., with the worldwide open release following on March 6, 2017.

 Business model

 Revelation Online is free-to-play but allows players to pay for certain in-game content, including cosmetics.

 Reception

-MMORPG.com said that the Revelation Online beta had "the makings of a great game" and praised the noticeable improvements from regular maintenance and patches.
 MMOs.com said the game "overcomes its issues by excelling in its strengths: combat and multiple avenues of progression."
 MMO GAMES praised Revelation Onlines "beautiful graphics and decent storytelling", and added that allowing players to fly sets it apart from other games.